8 Ways to Avoid Irritation and Bumps After Waxing

-Getting areas like your bikini line or armpits waxed might seem like a piece of cake—but, if you aren’t careful, these areas can become irritated from the rubbing of your jeans or wool sweater.
-When going in for a wax, we recommend wearing comfortable clothing— like a pair of cotton sweatpants and a soft, cotton t-shirt under your sweater— to ensure that your sensitive post-wax skin doesn’t get irritated with you and your decision to get waxed in the first place.
-Loose clothing may also be a good idea, as you don’t want to rub your freshly waxed skin the wrong way…literally!
+Getting areas like your bikini line or armpits waxed might seem like a piece of cake, but if you aren’t careful, these areas can become irritated from the rubbing of your jeans or wool sweater.
+We recommend putting on comfortable clothing post-wax — like a pair of cotton sweatpants and a soft, cotton T-shirt — to ensure that your sensitive post-wax skin doesn’t get rubbed the wrong way.

-Chlorinated and salt water, that is.
-If you’re planning on getting waxed before a trip to the beach or pool party, schedule your appointment for the day before to avoid any irritation.
-After a wax, your skin could experience some sensitivity —which in turn, can get even more irritated from the ocean or chemicals used to chlorinate your pool or hot tub.
+If you’re planning on getting waxed before taking a dip in the ocean or pool, do so at least one day before.
+After a wax, your skin could experience some sensitivity — even more so if exposed to salt water or chemicals used to chlorinate your pool or hot tub.
 Play it safe and stay out of the water for at least 12 hours post wax.
 You may also want to rethink taking a hot bath or shower, too.

 Not only can ice be used to help with pain relief before your wax, it can help temporarily soothe your recently waxed skin, too.
 After you wax, apply a cold compress to the area on and off for a few minutes.
 This will help provide the sensitive area with a welcomed cooling sensation.

-Since skin can typically be more sensitive post-wax, it’s a good idea to nix fragranced beauty products for a few days — think: scented lotions, cleansers, and so on.
+Avoid fragranced beauty products for a few days — think: scented lotions, cleansers, and so on.
 We recommend having a gentle and fragrance-free cleanser, moisturizer, and body lotion on hand for all of your post-wax skin care needs.

-You’ll want to make sure that your recently waxed skin remains free of bacteria, so keep your paws off—and don’t you dare try to pick at any ingrown hairs.
-If you wish to apply your gentle skin care products, make sure you do so with clean hands (though, we hope you already do this).
+You’ll want to make sure that your recently waxed skin remains free of bacteria, so keep your hands away from the area —and don’t try to pick at any ingrown hairs.
+If you wish to apply your gentle skin-care products, make sure you do so with clean hands

-It doesn’t hurt to bring a small container of aloe with you—or ask your wax specialist to apply some post-wax—to your appointment.
-Aloe can temporarily soothe and hydrate sensitive skin, which could make your ride home from the salon much more comfortable.
+Aloe can temporarily soothe and hydrate sensitive skin, which could make freshly-waxed skin feel more comfortable.
 If you are someone who experiences a lot of sensitivity, you can also use the aloe vera gel as a temporary alternative to moisturizer and body lotion.

-Because hot water and scented body wash can cause freshly-waxed skin to feel more irritated, you may want to consider rinsing off before heading out for your wax appointment.
-That way you can allow your skin some time to soothe itself before jumping in again.
+Because hot water and scented body wash can cause waxed skin to feel more irritated, you may want to consider rinsing off before waxing.
+Give your skin some time to soothe itself before jumping in again.